07

 With the sweetest face!

-Those of you who followed my blog last summer will remember this guy.
-A young groundhog.
+Those of you who followed my blog last summer will remember this guy—a young groundhog.
 He never dug a burrow in our yard.
-We think he was here about 2 weeks and made himself right at home.
-However, then that big storm hit, we lost all those trees, and the cleanup was rough on all who lived here.
+We think he was here about two weeks and made himself right at home.
+But then that big storm hit, we lost all those trees, and the cleanup was rough on everyone living here.
 We think he may have wisely moved on.

-This is the female with 1 of her 3 kits.
+This is the female with one of her three kits.
 They were all born in Mark’s neighborhood.
-It often takes time to learn to live right next to wildlife – but if we can make the effort, our lives will be so much richer.
+It often takes time to learn to live right next to wildlife—but if we can make the effort, our lives will be so much richer.

 The female.
 Fox photos by Mark R. in central Illinois.

-I was amazed to learn that red foxes can run with speeds up to 30mph and jump as high as 6ft.
+I was amazed to learn that red foxes can run up to 30 mph and jump as high as six feet.
 But even with these talents, they often lose out on dens and foraging areas to coyotes.
 More and more foxes are moving not only into neighborhoods like Mark’s, but also into urban areas.
 And here in central Illinois, we have plenty of coyotes.